elixir-lang/elixir/lib/elixir/pages/Naming Conventions.md

 ## Special names

-Some names have specific semantics in Elixir.
-We details those cases below.
+Some names have specific meaning in Elixir.
+We detail those cases below.

 ### `length` and `size`